marc-jones/phd_thesis/content/04_website/02_database_and_user_interface.md

 ![**Screenshot of the BLAST Search page.** Inserting a nucleotide sequence into the search box prompts the server to perform a search for *B. napus* genes that exhibit sequence conservation.
 The result of the search is displayed on the sequence search page, and the identified *B. napus* genes are displayed on the Search page to allow users to plot the relevant expression profiles.](figuredirectory/03_blast_screen.png){#figure:website:blast}

-TODO% of the TODO gene models identified in the dataset do not show suitable homology to an Arabidopsis gene.
+49\ % of the 155,240 gene models identified in the dataset do not show suitable homology to an Arabidopsis gene.
 In order to allow these genes to be searched, ORDER contains a search tool that uses the BLAST algorithm to identify *B. napus* genes displaying sequence conservation to user submitted sequence (Figure \ref{figure:website:blast}).
 The number of *Brassica napus* genes found is displayed on the BLAST Search page (Figure \ref{figure:website:blast}).
 In order to plot the expression patterns of the discovered group of genes, the user returns to the Search page and selects the checkboxes corresponding to the identified genes.